NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Likely widespread species in the Sobral region include Small-billed Tinamou (a widespread bird that is much easier to hear than see), Hook-billed Kite, Crane Hawk, Yellow-headed Caracara, Laughing Falcon, Scaled and White-tipped Doves, Striped Cuckoo, Ferruginous Pygmy Owl, Common Potoo, Blue-crowned Trogon, White and Little Woodpeckers, Blue-winged Parrotlet, Pale-legged Hornero, Narrow-billed Woodcreeper, Great Antshrike, Large Elaenia, Common Tody-Flycatcher, Social, Streaked and Variegated Flycatchers, Great Kiskadee, White-winged and Crested Becards, Chivi Vireo, White-winged Swallow, Grey-breasted Martin, House Wren, Rufous-bellied Thrush, White-browed and Chestnut-capped Blackbirds, Variable Oriole, Shiny Cowbird, Orange-headed and Palm Tanagers, and Blue-black Grassquit.

-Some nice wetlands and adjacent pastures are likely to turn up Brazilian Teal, White-faced Whistling Duck, Southern Pochard and White-cheeked Pintail, as well as Least and Pied-billed Grebes, Black-crowned Night Heron, Striated Heron, Western Cattle, Great and Snowy Egrets, Neotropic Cormorant, Snail Kite, Common Gallinule, Limpkin, Wattled Jacana, Black-necked Stilt, Greater Ani, Amazon and Ringed Kingfishers, Yellow-chinned Spinetail, Black-backed Water Tyrant and the endearing White-headed Marsh Tyrant.
-More uncommon or hard-to-see species include Black-bellied Whistling Duck, Masked Duck, Grey-cowled wood Rail, Purple Gallinule and Rufous-sided Crake.
+Other birds we may well turn up include Brazilian Teal, White-faced Whistling Duck, Southern Pochard and White-cheeked Pintail, as well as Least and Pied-billed Grebes, Black-crowned Night Heron, Striated Heron, Western Cattle, Great and Snowy Egrets, Neotropic Cormorant, Snail Kite, Common Gallinule, Limpkin, Wattled Jacana, Black-necked Stilt, Greater Ani, Amazon and Ringed Kingfishers, Yellow-chinned Spinetail, Black-backed Water Tyrant and the endearing White-headed Marsh Tyrant.
+More uncommon species include Least Bittern, Black-bellied Whistling Duck, Masked Duck, Grey-cowled Wood Rail and Purple Gallinule.

 The relict Atlantic Forest type present on the higher slopes of the Serra do Baturité is situated at the edge of the endless Caatinga dry woodland zone and holds a very interesting avifauna.
 This includes a mixture of disjunct endemic forms of Atlantic Forest species (some of which may in the future prove to be full species) and a number of species of wider distribution.